 Head Lice Pictures of Scalp

 The picture of your infested scalp could be very embarrassing and upsetting to watch.
-But, unless you are an expert in taking selfies of the head particularly the back of the neck and areas around the ears, taking head lice pictures of the scalp could prove hard to see.
+Taking head lice pictures of the scalp could prove hard.

 Head Lice Bites Sores

 When head lice bite, you may have sores developing on your scalp.
 In most cases, the sores are not serious, but always consult your doctor if you feel bothered, and specifically if: